anbraten/led/README.md

 `function () {}`

-Emitted when the matrix loop calls your script to update.
+Emitted when the matrix loop calls your plugin to update.
-This is where your scripts logic should mainly happen.
+This is where your plugins logic should mainly happen.

 #### Event `'draw'`

 `function () {}`

-Emitted when the matrix loop calls your script to render.
+Emitted when the matrix loop calls your plugin to render.

 #### Event `'input'`